DanielaValero/second-brain/notes/03-areas 🧾/software-architecture/2023-01-16 - ADRs & RFCs differences and process.md

 #technicalWritting #softwareArchitecture  #systemsDocumentation

-[] Docs as code: Swager, backstage, what else?

 ## Need

 At work I am currently designing a new system together with my team.
 The system will start as an MVP, and in will be extended in features and scaled to users and regions over time.